Progress, Not Perfection

 This perfectionistic mindset that keeps us from taking initiative also often keeps people from developing self-esteem.
 Many people take some good steps forward and do some good things or possess some admirable traits, but then that voice kicks in and says, "Since you didn't do it perfectly, it doesn't count" or "Since you aren't this way all the time, you don't get credit for it."

 Perfectionistic thoughts can keep us from recognizing when we really do make progress, because to the perfectionist, if it's not perfection, it's not good at all, so it can't register as "evidence."
-Many of my clients carry as card with the phrase, "Progress not Perfection" as a way to reminding them that smell steps of progress- not perfection- are the goal.
+Many of my clients carry a card with the phrase, "Progress not Perfection" as a way to remind them that small steps of progress- not perfection- are the goal.

 It can be helpful to be mindful each day of small steps you have taken forward.
 Also, it helps to ask yourself the question, "How was I in this area before I even started therapy?"
 This helps us remember what our "baseline" was and helps us see how far we've come.